psychemedia/finn-resources/src/salmon-of-knowledge.md

 "Who was the fish given to?" his companion wondered.

 "It was given to you," Finegas answered.
-"It was given to Fionn, the son of Uail, the son of Baiscne, and it will be given to him.'*
+"It was given to Fionn, the son of Uail, the son of Baiscne, and it will be given to him."

 "You shall have a half of the fish," cried Fionn.